 The speaker continues on to question a paradise that does not include death.
 If this existed there would never be any ripe fruit or rivers that reached the ocean.
 It is more than death the speaker is interested in, it is the idea and application of change and transformation.
-Eventually the speaker gets to the main point of these assertions which is that Heaven is not necessarily better than earth.
+Eventually, the speaker gets to the main point of these assertions which is that Heaven is not necessarily better than earth.

 The next lines return to the description of the plums and pears from the previous stanza.
 This time the speaker is placing them in Heaven and noting how the “maidens” do not come.
 The act of setting out the fruit is pointless.

-He continues on to say that in heaven “they” are not going to be wearing “our colours.”
+He continues on to say that in heaven “they” are not going to be wearing “our colors.”
 Or more simply, paradise will not be recognizable to any human being.
 Humanity does not have the ability to accurately envision it before entering.
 This speaks to a restriction of one’s imagination.
 What the speaker does know is that in a “perfect” world where nothing changes, pleasures would soon turn to boredom.

-In the final lines of the sixth stanza he reiterates the same message about death.
+In the final lines of the sixth stanza, he reiterates the same message about death.
 That it is only due to its presence that the world holds any appeal at all.
 Within the human mind beauty and death should be one in the same, they are both mothers to humanity.